 Take a walk to the windmills

-In the past, I always associated windmills with the Netherlands, but after seeing a beautiful one in Bremen, Germany, and more in Sicily and Greece, I’ve realized that they’re all over.
-And I love them everywhere I go.
-That’s why I was so happy to find that there is a series of windmills just a few minutes’ walk from the city center.
+In the past, we always associated windmills with the Netherlands, but after seeing a beautiful one in Bremen, Germany, and more in Sicily and Greece, we’ve realized that they’re all over.
+And we love them everywhere we go.
+That’s why we were so happy to find that there is a series of windmills just a few minutes’ walk from the city center.

 Brussels and Bruges are only about an hour apart by train, so it is possible to do a day trip to Bruges from Brussels.
 However, we would really recommend spending a night in Bruges to experience the city’s nightlife and the calm that comes after some of the day trippers depart.
 Trains costs about €20-30 each way, depending on class of service.
-The train station is about 2km from the historic center.
+The train station is a little over a mile from the historic center.

 Eating in Bruges